excid3/rails/guides/source/getting_started.md

       create      test/fixtures/products.yml
 ```

 This command does several things.
-It...
+It creates...

-1. creates a migration in the `db/migrate` folder
+1. a migration in the `db/migrate` folder
-2. creates a Active Record model in `app/models/product.rb`
+2. an Active Record model in `app/models/product.rb`
-3. generates tests and test fixtures for this model
+3. tests and test fixtures for this model

+NOTE: Model names are *singular*, beacuse an instantiated model represents a single record in the database.

 ### Database Migrations